brigand/react-mixin/README.md

 }
 ```

----

-## Aside: Do I need mixins?

-Less and less each week.
-I expect that by December mixin usage will be nearly 0 due to high order components.
-Most of the common packages have already moved away from mixins.
-This package is an *upgrade path*, not something you should use long term.

----

 ## But... autobinding!

 If you need autobinding because a mixin depends on it, you can bind the needed methods in the constructor, or do something like this (haven't given it much thought, suggestions welcome).